Fertility issues for women and people assigned female at birth

 How much does egg freezing cost?

 Collecting and storing eggs at SIMS IVF is currently free for all cancer patients living in Ireland.
-Before your appointment, check that this is still the case.
-Private fertility clinics are also available.
+It is funded by the clinic and the HSE.
+However before your appointment, check that this is still the case.
+You can also use other fertility clinics for egg freezing, but there will be a fee.

 Trying to conceive?